-In this episode, the Social Sales Link team are joined by Larry Levine, where he talks about how sales have always been social and how important it is in today’s selling environment to build community by engaging, educating, and being exciting!
+In this episode, the Social Sales Link team are joined by Larry Levine, where he talks about how sales has always been social and how important it is in today’s selling environment to build community by engaging, educating, and being exciting!

 Larry Levine is the author of “Selling from the Heart” and co-host of the “Selling from the Heart” podcast.
-Listen as he talks about his bounce-back from being fired after his +25 year sales career that led to his book, “Selling from the Heart.”
+Listen as he talks about how he bounced back from being fired at 50 years old with a +25-year sales career, which led to his book, “Selling from the Heart.”

 Larry Levine 0:00 (Preview)

 It was social as a part of it to me is just relating and having conversations with people.
 It’s using the tools that are available to advance the sale and build relationships.
 But it’s just, you know, as times changing, as tools change, and as terms change, this wonderful word called social selling came to be, when in essence, sales has always been social, and social’s always been a part of selling.